 International context

-The Research Field is very strongly interconnected with leading international large-scale projects, shaping the landscape in Europe, but also as strategic partner in north and south America, Asia, in particular in Japan, and all around the world, especially in the fields of particle, hadron, and astroparticle physics.
+The Research Field is very strongly interconnected with leading international large-scale projects, shaping the landscape in Europe, but also as strategic partner in north and south America, Asia, and all around the world. .
 These cooperations need to be maintained and further strengthened, e.g. increasing the participation of Matter researchers in EU projects.
 Regarding the necessary modernization and upgrades of its research facilities, the Research Field Matter is moving in a highly competitive international landscape striving for the best technologies and ultimately for the leading research groups, which are attracted by the best research opportunities.
 Currently, this particularly concerns photon sources and facilities of exotic secondary beams, which are being upgraded worldwide with new transformative technologies.

 Challenges for the next ten years